Questions about your rebate?

 • Testing and remediation of air exchange issues, filtration, and indoor air quality (IAQ) issues

-• Combustion Testing - includes Clean Tune and Test (CTT), repair of fuel leaks, CAZ testing, distribution systems including ambient air
+• Combustion testing - includes Clean Tune and Test (CTT), repair of fuel leaks, Combustion Appliance Zone (CAZ) testing, distribution systems including ambient air

 REPS utilizes certain project criteria to determine which remediation jobs can be covered by the program.
 Project criteria include: